DMM TOC > 500 Additional Mailing Services|

 Address correction by ACS is provided based on the mailer profile option chosen by participating Periodicals publications (including publications pending Periodicals authorization).

-Unless excepted, the applicable fee for address correction is charged for each separate notification of address correction or the reason for nondelivery provided.
+[5-31-15] Unless excepted, the applicable fee for address correction is charged for each separate notification of address correction or the reason for nondelivery provided.
+Once the ACS fee charges have been invoiced, any unpaid fees for the prior invoice cycle (month) will be assessed an annual administrative fee of 10% for the overdue amount.

-Shipper Paid Forwarding is an ACS fulfillment vehicle which allows mailers of Standard Mail, Package Services and Parcel Select (including Parcel Select Lightweight) parcels to pay forwarding charges via approved ACS participant code(s) when used with “Address Service Requested” or “Change Service Requested” endorsements.
-For information about Shipper Paid Forwarding, contact the National Customer Support Center (see 608.8.0 for address).
-Mailers choosing to pay forwarding charges through a postage due advance deposit account must pay an annual account maintenance fee.
+Shipper Paid Forwarding/Return is an ACS fulfillment vehicle which allows mailers of Standard Mail, Package Services and Parcel Select (including Parcel Select Lightweight) parcels to pay forwarding and/or return charges via approved ACS participant code(s) when used with “Address Service Requested” or “Change Service Requested” endorsements.
+For information about Shipper Paid Forwarding/Return, contact the National Customer Support Center (see 608.8.0 for address).
+Mailers opting to pay forwarding charges through a (postage due) advance deposit account must pay an annual account maintenance fee (See Notice 123—Price List).

 4.3.1 Mail Not Forwarded